-If the vulnerability is not patched, it not only puts the data in the chip memory at risk, but also provides an entry point to critical servers and the entire corporate network.
+If the vulnerability doesn’t get patches, it not only puts the data in the chip memory at risk.
+It also provides an entry point to critical servers and the entire corporate network.

 The researchers said both flaws worked on the same principle that allowed hackers to access the deep recesses of a computer’s memory.

-“This might include passwords stored in a password manager or browser, your personal photos, e-mails, instant messages and even business-critical documents.”
+“This might include passwords stored in a password manager or browser.
+It can even reach your personal photos, e-mails, instant messages and even business-critical documents.”

 Apply Available Security Patches